 What Should I Feed my Dog After Surgery?

-Always follow your veterinarians advice for recovery, but you can wait up to 24 hours for the anesthesia entirely wears off.
+Always follow your veterinarian's advice for recovery, but you can wait up to 24 hours for the anesthesia to entirely wear off.
 There's no reason to panic if your canine goes without eating a full day after surgery.
 Standard painkillers can cause nausea, upset stomach, and a lack of interest in food.
 But every dog recovers differently, so don’t feel like you have to force it on them.

 If you're wondering, "What can I give my dog to eat after surgery, and how can I give them the best option?"
 Below are some tips that address those questions.